 - For more specific information on this section, refer to ICH Q5A, Quality of Biotechnological Products: Viral Safety Evaluation of Biotechnology Products Derived from Cell Lines of Human or Animal Origin.

 ICH Q7 has laid down the guidelines for good manufacturing practices considering a panorama of pharmaceutical-related sectors along with the simple yet important classification of the different areas of the facility.

 It is the manufacturer’s responsibility to ensure they stick to good manufacturing practices guidance and consider their facility accordingly.

-This article was aimed to provide you key points of every heading covered under the mentioned guideline.
-Proper interpretations and applicability of the required facility are dependent on the type of facility that’ll manufacture the APIs.
+This article aims to provide you with key points for every heading covered under the ICH Q7 guideline.
+Proper interpretation and applicability of the required facility are dependent on the type of facility that’ll manufacture the APIs.